-Call for an appointment with your health care provider if you have symptoms of autonomic neuropathy.
+Call for an appointment with your doctor if you have symptoms of autonomic neuropathy.
 Early symptoms might include:

-Early diagnosis and treatment increases the likelihood of controlling symptoms.
+Early diagnosis and treatment may control symptoms.

 Autonomic neuropathy may hide the warning signs of a heart attack.
-They are sudden fatigue, sweating, shortness of breath, nausea, and vomiting.
+Instead of feeling chest pain, if you have autonomic neuropathy, you may only feel sudden fatigue, sweating, shortness of breath, nausea, and vomiting during a heart attack.

-Preventing or controlling disorders associated with autonomic neuropathy may reduce the risk.
+Preventing or controlling disorders associated with autonomic neuropathy may reduce the risk related to the disorder.
 For example, people with diabetes should closely control blood sugar levels.

 Neuropathy - autonomic; Autonomic nerve disease

-Chelimsky T, Robertson D, Chelimsky G. Disorders of the Autonomic Nervous System.
+Chelimsky T, Robertson D, Chelimsky G. Disorders of the autonomic nervous system.
 In: Daroff:Bradley's Neurology in Clinical Practice